algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 Both sides of Manufacturer and User ( Shop owner ) will have a user interface to control the sign. **( Out of our scope)**

 But for testing, we will need to simulate the backend and the user interface.
-The user interface will be sumilatated by sending messages to the board without interface.( Console commands )
+The user interface will be simulated by sending messages to the board without interface.( Console commands )
 <p align="center">
   <img src="./Images/diagram.png" alt="Data Requirements" align="center"/>
 </p>